-Environme ental Risks Considered Social Risks Considered Climate Change Business activities that may be impacted by climate change, leading to business disruption and/or negative financial impacts, including: Physical risks such as floods, droughts and other extreme weather events, Hea alth and ety Unsafe working conditions due to a lack of personal protective equipment, policies and procedures on workplace safety, and adequate medical coverage. either impacting the business activity itself or via the supply chain; andTransition risks in moving towards a low-carbon economy, such as regulatory changes, carbon pricing and shifting away from fossil fuels.
-Hu man Rights I Labour Jes Activities impacting workers' righ- and well-being, including working conditions and benefits, fair remuneration, gender equality and no discrimination, contractu- agreements, right to form کے Deforestation Activities which involve the clearing of forest cover to accommodate agricultural, livestock ranching, industrial, development, urbanisation and logging. associations, freedom of movement, debt bondage, access to remedy, and provision of basi needs, including housing, access to water, healthcare and education, among others.
+Environme ental Risks Considered Social Risks Considered Climate Change Business activities that may be impacted by climate change, leading to business disruption and/or negative financial impacts, including: Physical risks such as floods, droughts and other extreme weather events, alth and fety Unsafe working conditions due to a lack of personal protective equipment, policies and procedures on workplace safety, and adequate medical coverage. either impacting the business activity itself or via the supply chain; andTransition risks in moving towards a low-carbon economy, such as regulatory changes, carbon pricing and shifting away from fossil fuels.
+Hu man Rights d Labour ues Activities impacting workers' rights and well-being, including working conditions and benefits, fair remuneration, gender equality and no discrimination, contractual agreements, right to form associations, freedom of کے Deforestation Activities which involve the clearing of forest cover to accommodate agricultural, livestock ranching, industrial, development, urbanisation and logging. movement, debt bondage, access to remedy, and provision of basic needs, including housing, access to water, healthcare and education, among others.
 Biodiversity Loss Activities which negatively impact habitats, including invasion of non-native species, overexploitation and depletion of biodiversity stocks, and environmental pollution.
-Negative Impacts on Communities Activities that impact native customary rights and inhabited areas, including not obtaining the Free, Prior and Informed Consen of communities impacted by Marine Environment Activities that cause negative impacts on the marine ecosystem through ocean pollution. business activities. لی Energy Use High or inefficient energy use in the form of electricity and other energy sources, resulting in higher GHG emissions.
-Economic/Et ୬ ୭ titutional hical Risks Considered Poor management practices that may result in non-fulfilment of sustainability policies and Water Scarcity High rates of water use, and activities in water-scarce and water catchment areas, where developments could impact water availability. - egrity commitments, as well as negative environmental, social or reputational impacts.
+Negative Impacts on Communities Activities that impact native customary rights and inhabited areas, including not obtaining the Free, Prior and Informed Consent of communities impacted by Marine Environment Activities that cause negative impacts on the marine ecosystem through ocean pollution. business activities. الله Energy Use High or inefficient energy use in the form of electricity and other energy sources, resulting in higher GHG emissions.
+Economic/Et (2) (2) (2) (2) (2) (2) (2) (2) hical Risks Considered Poor management practices that may result in non-fulfilment of sustainability policies and Water Scarcity High rates of water use, and activities in water-scarce and water catchment areas, where developments could impact water availability. egrity commitments, as well as negative environmental, social or reputational impacts.
 Waste and Pollution Inadequate management of waste and by-products, leading to terrestrial, freshwater and/or marine pollution.
 Ecosystem Degradation Permanent changes or significant impacts to a sensitive physical environment such as mangrove, peat swamp or limestone areas.